MD-Abdul-Raheem/Universal_File_Converter/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for intelligent document processing
+- AI technology for intelligent document processing
 - Open-source libraries that make this project possible
 - The React and TypeScript communities